What can community archiving do for your venue?

-We know that Grassroots Music and Arts Venues are a vital part of the UK music industry.
+We know that live music and arts venues are a vital part of the UK music industry.

 We understand that venues:

-However, Grassroots venues face significant economic challenges.
-The UK charity The Music Venue Trust says:
+However, venues face significant economic challenges, such as soaring energy costs.
+The UK charity Music Venue Trust says:

-So, why invest the time, money and effort into creating an archive?
+So, why invest time, money and effort into creating an archive?

 Archives are activism!

-Archives are not just dry and unimaginative records of historical events locked away where only a select few can access them.
-Archives can be social-media pages, websites and community projects which allow individuals to take hold of their memories and stories.
+Archives are not just — as some imagine — dry and unimaginative records of historical events locked away where very few can access them.
+Archives can be social media pages, websites and community projects which allow individuals to take hold of their memories and stories.

 Developing an archive can: